alexisakira/alexisakira.github.io/_misc/string.md

 ## Weave the mains

 Keep weaving the same end of the main 3 times.
-Each time, lock the turn table, apply tension, clamp, release tension, and unlock the turn table.
+Each time, lock the turntable, apply tension, clamp, release tension, and unlock the turntable.

 ![Weaving mains](/assets/images/string_main_weave1.jpg)